Skip to Main Content

 Service Provision

-In-Person, Telephone, & Electronic Queries
+In-Person, Telephone, & Online Queries

 During their shifts, librarians balance the needs of all patrons in the immediate area, on the phone, and online and use judgment in determining how best to serve patrons who may simultaneously need assistance.